Criminal Lawyer, DUI Offences, Family Law, Conveyancing, Wills and Estate Planning, Commercial Law

 A person must not, while there is present in his or her blood the middle range prescribed concentration of alcohol:

-• (c) if the person is the holder of a driver licence (other than a provisional licence or a learner licence issued under the Road Transport (Driver Licensing) Act 1998 )-occupy the seat in a motor vehicle next to a holder of a learner licence who is driving the vehicle.
+- (c) if the person is the holder of an applicable driver licence (other than an applicable provisional licence or applicable learner licence)-occupy the seat in a motor vehicle next to a learner driver who is driving the vehicle.

 It can be seen that unlike Low Range PCA which has a range of just less than 30 points, middle range PCA is a broader range, covering a range from 80 points to less than 150 points - just less than 70 points.